Compensation

 Director of Research

-Laura Alix is the Director of Research at Bank Director, where she collaborates on in-depth strategic research for bank directors and senior executives, including Bank Director’s annual surveys.
+Laura Alix is the Director of Research at Bank Director, where she collaborates on strategic research for bank directors and senior executives, including Bank Director’s annual surveys.
 She also writes for BankDirector.com and edits online video content.
-Laura is particularly interested in workforce recruitment and retention strategies, and environmental, social and governance issues facing the banking industry.
-Previously, she covered national and regional banks for American Banker, and before that, she covered community banks for Banker & Tradesman and The Commercial Record.
+Laura is particularly interested in workforce management and retention strategies, environmental, social and governance issues, and fraud.
+She has previously covered national and regional banks for American Banker and community banks and credit unions for Banker & Tradesman.
 Based in Boston, she has a bachelor’s degree from the University of Connecticut and a master’s degree from CUNY Brooklyn College.
-You can follow her on Twitter or connect on LinkedIn.